Baol77/BondFX/README.md

 knowledge required.

 **2. The Spring Boot Backend** — A data engine that scrapes live bond data, calculates returns, applies FX adjustments, and serves the page.
-Auto-refreshes every 5 minutes via UptimeRobot.
+Data is refreshed on every page load.

 Together, they form a self-contained investment research tool that requires no subscription or login.